A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Motivations

-The classic Lotka-Volterra equations were first introduced for modelling population dynamics between animals~\cite{volterra} and then used to model other phenomena involving competition, for example in technology substitution~\cite{substitution}.
+The classic Lotka-Volterra equations for modeling predator-prey systems were first introduced independently in \cite{1eddd3e8-a442-3aa5-91bf-ea3ab4ee18ac} and \cite{volterra1926variatzioni}.
+Later, the models were extended to other types of interaction between two populations, including competition (see~\cite{volterra}), and to model other phenomena involving competition, for example in technology substitution~\cite{substitution}.
 The competitive Lotka-Volterra system concerns the sizes~$u_1(t)$ and~$u_2(t)$ of two species competing for the same resources.
 The system that the couple~$(u_1(t), u_2(t))$ solves is

 where~$r_1$,~$r_2$,~$\sigma$,~$\alpha_{12}$,~$\alpha_{21}$,~$k_1$ and~$k_2$ are nonnegative real numbers.

 Here, the coefficients~$\alpha_{12}$ and~$\alpha_{21}$ represent the competition between individuals of different species, and indeed they appear multiplied by the term~$u_1 u_2$, which represents a probability of meeting.